panels & workshops

 Curtis Ashton, Bill Cantor, Tom Carpenter, Jim McDowall, Mike Nispel, Mark Sherwood, Rick Tressler, Kurt Uhlir, Lesley Varga

 Bring in your boxed lunch and participate in the wrap-up panel session, which is comprised of individuals from across the battery industry who will attempt to answer any outstanding questions from previous presentations and panels and discuss industry issues in general.
 The session will be audience driven; all questions are welcomed.

 Workshops for 2017 are as follows.

 Telecom Workshop: Telecom battery open season/session.

-Curtis Ashton (CenturyLink), John Gagge (EnerSys Americas), Dan McMenamin (Dan McMenamin and Associates, Inc.)
+Curtis Ashton (Chair) (CenturyLink), John Gagge (EnerSys Americas), Dan McMenamin (Dan McMenamin and Associates, Inc.)